Flights cancelled as several airports shut amid Cyclone Alfred warnings

 “Safety is always our top priority, and our meteorologists continue to closely monitor the weather system.
 We are working with all stakeholders including airports, local councils, and authorities as the situation evolves,” the airline said.

-Virgin Australia is currently operating a limited schedule to and from Brisbane Airport before 6pm on Thursday, suspending its flights from the afternoon of Wednesday through to midday on Friday.
+Virgin Australia is currently operating a limited schedule to and from Brisbane Airport, suspending its flights from the afternoon of Wednesday through to Sunday.

-Brisbane Airport said that while some airlines are cancelling services due to the cyclone, the airport remains open.

 Jetstar also put out a statement to say it has stopped operations at Gold Coast (Coolangatta) airport from 4pm on Wednesday due to the strong winds from the cyclone.